-Finally, before a patch is inserted into a given virtual environment, it can be deformed using the boundary element method based technique proposed in [GSN04, GN08] in order to adapt the patch to the exact geometries of the environment.
-The benefits of such deformations are illustrated in Sections 4.4 and 5.2.
+Finally, before a patch is inserted into a given virtual environment, it can be deformed using the boundary element method (BEM) based technique proposed in [GSN04, GN08] in order to adapt the patch to the exact geometries of the environment.
+To deform the patch, its boundary and the boundary of the target patch in the virtual environment are meshed for BEM.
+Note that, unlike the finite element method (FEM), BEM does not require that the interior of a patch be meshed.
+Using an energy minimization approach, the boundary of the target patch.
+Once the deformed to fit the boundary has been accomplished, the deformation of the trajectories inside the original patch can be easily calculated so that they fit the target patch after the deformation.
+The benefits of such deformations are illustrated in Sections 4.4 and 5.3.